HowToDoInJava

 In Java, classes are used as templates to create objects.
 A class in Java may consist of five primary components. i.e.

 Fields and methods are also known as class members.
-Constructors and both initializers are used to during initialization of class i.e. creating objects using class template.
+Constructors and both initializers are used during the initialization of the class i.e. creating objects using the class template.

-Constructors are used to create objects of a class. we must have at least one constructor for a class (if we do declare explicitly then JVM inject default constructor for we).
+Constructors are used for creating objects of a class.
+We must have at least one constructor for a class (if we don’t declare explicitly then JVM injects the default constructor for us).

 3.1.
 Fields